 But hope just isn’t good enough.
 I pray that’s not your answer.
 Your eternal destiny is too important not to know for sure.

-Only a fool would be unprepared for what we all know is inevitable: death.
-The most recent statistics show that mortality rates in the world are 100 percent!
+It’s foolish to be unprepared for what we all know is inevitable: death.
+The most recent statistics show that mortality rates in the world remain 100 percent!

 You’re not guaranteed another minute on this planet, much less another hour.
 Don’t put off the most important choice you’ll ever make.